Wednesday, August 13, 2025

-My beliefs and spiritual practices are not the same as they were when I left home at the age of 18.
-Words such as "idol worshiper" and "Mary worshiper" have been used by those who I hold in very high esteem.
+My beliefs are the same as they were when I left home at the age of 18.
+The only difference is that I became a Catholic and follow the ancient traditions as laid out in the Bible.
+I worship the same God today as I did when I was 18.
+But because I changed "religion," Words such as "idol worshiper" and "Mary worshiper" have been used by those who I hold in very high esteem.

 Nothing, could be further from the truth.
 Catholics do not worship idols.
 We worship the way Jesus did, through prayer and living life according to the law as set down in the 10 Commandments.
 The “Mass” began when early Christians gathered together in their homes to share a meal in memory of Jesus, as he had asked them to do on the night before he died (“The Last Supper”).
 There is no "obligation," we attend Mass because we love God.
 We Catholics get together to pray, read the Scriptures, and share the meal as it is written in Acts 2:42-47: